gautamsonpitale17/BuildIn30Days/CipherVault/README.md

 # CipherVault (Project 27/30)

-CipherVault is a lightweight, browser-based secure note manager.
+CipherVault is a browser-based secure note manager.
 It allows you to save encrypted notes or passwords locally, unlock them with a password, and auto-locks after inactivity.

 Features:
 - Password protection for unlocking the vault.